AymericMATTE/AymericMATTE/README.md

 That said, I'm very open when it comes to humor and I also love learning new things from my colleagues.

-I'm currently looking for a computer science internship of 2 months around Lyon or Nancy in France for my second year internship.
+I'm currently looking for a computer science internship between 2 and 4 months around Lyon or Nancy in France for my second year internship.
 So if you know someone who might be interested in my profile...

 Thanks for reading my profile, I hope it helps you get to know me better!!